sjw0608/hero/docs/help/wallet.md

     <tr>
         <th>Import new wallet</th>
         <th style="text-align:left;">
-            The user can import other wallets of the user in different ways to facilitate the unified management of the user.
-The import operation details can be seen as: MIS wallet (mnemonic word, private key), BTC (mnemonic word, private key), ETH (Keystore, mnemonic word, private key), EOS wallet (private key, ETH private key)
+            <li>The user can import other wallets of the user in different ways to facilitate the unified management of the user.
+The import operation details can be seen as: MIS wallet (mnemonic word, private key), BTC (mnemonic word, private key), ETH (Keystore, mnemonic word, private key), EOS wallet (private key, ETH private key)</li>
+            <li>Limit the number of new wallets that users can import (no more than 5 for different types of wallets)</li>
         </th>
     </tr>
     <tr>